SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Deamortized Construction

 \subsection{Efficient Reads}

-The deamortized construction described above features a read complexity of $\order{log_{\beta}N \times logN}$.
-This is because to find a particular block $logN$ levels must be checked sequentially until the block is found and checking each level requires traversing the map B+ tree per level with height of $\order{log_{\beta}N}$.
-Further, in the worst case 4 B+tree needs to be traversed per level as discussed above.
-This is significantly worse than the $\order{log_{\beta}N}$ read complexity for HIVE-ORAM~\cite{hive}.

-The additional read complexity for the construction is the result of checking all $logN$ levels in the worst case in order to locate a particular block.
-In contrast, \cite{hive} stores a position map to indicate the physical location of each logical block.
-The position map is stored recursively in $\order{logN}$ smaller ORAMs.
+The asymptotic read complexity for the de-amortized construction is $\O(\log_{\beta}N \times \log N)$.
+In contrast, position map-based write only ORAMs \cite{usna_stash_free_oram,hive,datalair} benefit from asymptotically faster reads with $\O(\log N)$ access complexity.
+The additional read complexity for hierarchical ORAMs is the result of checking up to $\log N$ levels in order to locate a particular block, which in turn entails querying per-level indexing structures.

-Unfortunately, it is non-trivial to track the precise location of each block in {\sys} since the physical block where a logical block is currently stored in a level depends on the other blocks present in the sorted levels.
-However, it is possible to correctly predict the level in which a block is present.
-The insight here is that ORAM writes trigger level reconstructions {\em deterministically} -- the number of accesses required to complete merging all buckets in the merge buffer of a level and writing to the write buffer of the next level depends only on the number of buckets in the next level.
-Further, each flush from the write queue is followed by writing exactly {\em one} bucket at each level.
-So the number of write queue flushes required before the write buffer of a level is full and consequently the merge in the previous level is complete can be precisely determined.

-Then, the level in which a block is currently present can be precisely determined by comparing the value of a global counter counting the number of times the write queue has been flushed since the ORAM was initialized and the last access time for the block (mechanism detailed below).
+\paragraph{Reducing read complexity} Unfortunately, it is non-trivial to track the precise location of each block in {\sys}.
+This is because a block moves down the levels due to periodic reshuffles {\em even when the block is not specifically updated}.
+Also, the location of each block in a level depends on other blocks present in that level.

+{\em To perform reads efficiently in {\sys}, our key idea is to correctly predict the level, the buffer and the generation in which a block resides currently}.
+Then, only the buffer map for that generation can be queried to determine the actual physical location of the block instead of checking buffer maps at all levels.
+This is possible since ORAM writes trigger level reconstructions {\em deterministically} -- each flush from the write queue is followed by writing exactly {\em one} bucket at each level.
+So, the number of write queue flushes required before the write buffer of a level is full depends only on the level size.
+In particular, the level in which a block currently resides can be accurately predicted by comparing the value of a {\em global access counter} -- tracking the total number of writes since initialization -- and the last access time for the block (mechanism detailed below).
 The last access time for each block is the value of the global counter when the block was flushed from the write queue.

-This mechanism allows checking only {\em one} level per block read thus reducing the asymptotic read access complexity by $\order{logN}$.
+Using this mechanism, only {\em one} level needs to be checked for a block read, reducing the asymptotic read access complexity by a factor of $\O(\log N)$.
+In fact, the idea can be extended further to also correctly predict the buffer and the generation in the level where a particular block currently resides and reduce the constants further.